Choosing the Right Workforce Optimization Platform for Your Business

 How to evaluate WFO options

 Finally, let’s look at how to evaluate WFO solutions to identify the right one for your business.
-Your workforce optimization model depends on the value and the impact of the assessment criteria outlined below.
+Your workforce optimization model depends on the value and impact of the assessment criteria outlined below.

 Viability.
 Does the WFO system integrate with your ACD platform, and if it does not, what are the implications (cost, time requirements, and otherwise) of that?